 Sheepshead spend most of their life foraging on crustaceans.
 They primarily eat barnacles, encrusted shell fish and crabs.
 This diet means that they are most frequently found around dock and bridge pilings, rock piles, oyster beds and any other structure that holds barnacles and/or crabs.

 When looking for sheepshead, find an area as described above.
 Look into the water and often times you will see the sheepshead turn sideways in the water to pick crustaceans off the structure.
-If visibility is bad or fish are just not visible, it is a good idea to find an area of ample structure and chum the area by scraping barnacles off the structure or releasing crushed oysters crushed frozen shrimp into the water.
+If visibility is bad or fish are just not visible, it is a good idea to find an area of ample structure and chum the area by scraping barnacles off the structure or releasing crushed oysters or crushed frozen shrimp into the water.

 The undisputed best bait for Sheepshead is fiddler crabs.
 These crabs are incredibly abundant, easy to find crabs will almost never be turned down by a feeding sheepshead.
 Live crabs are by far the best option, but fresh frozen will work well too.